Posted on Thursday 01 January 2015

 However, unlike zero-rated products and services, the supplier cannot reclaim GST on their taxable inputs.
 Full lists of zero-rated and tax-exempt goods can be found through the Canadian Revenue Agency website.
 Small suppliers are also exempt from collecting GST on their sales.
 A small supplier is a person whose worldwide taxable supply of goods and services from all businesses is less than $30,000 over the last four calendar quarters, as well as in the last calendar quarter.

-This includes many self-employed people.
+This includes many self-employed people (Maybe even yourself or your own dad).
 Charities and public institutions are more easily classed as small suppliers.
 They need to meet one of two conditions: a gross annual revenue (i.e.: before tax) of less than $250,000, or annual taxable supplies of less than $50,000.
 Small suppliers may voluntarily register for GST, and cannot claim Input Tax Credits if they do not register.

 The GST is a value-added tax.
 This means that it is charged based on the value added at each stage of production, rather than the full value of the good or service produced.
 Furthermore, it is effectively only charged to the final consumer, as businesses are able to use Input Tax Credits to reclaim the GST paid on legitimate businesses expenses.